Multilevel Monte Carlo simulation for VIX options in the rough Bergomi model: Conclusion

 \section{Conclusion}

 We have presented two multilevel Monte Carlo estimators for the evaluation of $\VIX$ options in rough forward variance models, based on a rectangle and a trapezoidal discretization scheme for the integrated forward variance defining the $\VIX$ random variable.
-We have shown that the trapezoidal scheme combined with the multilevel method is able to achieve the optimal complexity $\cO(\ve^{-2})$ of an unbiased estimator with mean-squared error of size $\ve^2$, therefore significantly reducing the complexity of a standard Monte Carlo procedure.
+We have shown that the trapezoidal scheme combined with the multilevel method is able to achieve the optimal complexity $\cO(\ve^{-2})$ of an unbiased estimator with mean-squared error of size $\ve^2$.